Here you will find information about how you get your reference, arrange your payment and send your application to us.

 2. Pay your application fee and send your application to us

-- £23 for multiple courses or £12 for just one, payable by credit/debit card online.
+- £12 for one course, or £23 for multiple courses and applications sent after 30 June, payable by credit/debit card online.

 - The reference will need to be complete before you can send your application to us, so keep in touch with your referee to make sure it's completed in time.

 Usually someone who knows you academically – a teacher or tutor who can talk about how you work and interact with other students etc, as well as your suitability for higher education or a particular profession.

 - If you're in school or college (or you were recently), ask your tutor, teacher, principal or head teacher.

 - If you left school or college years ago you could ask an employer, volunteering supervisor or trainer.

 - But don't ask family, friends, partners or ex-partners – if you do your application could be cancelled.

 How's it written?